Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Results

 visualized as the dashed green line in the left panel of Figure \ref{fig:tracks}, to separate MS and GB stars.
 In our latent space (right panel of Figure \ref{fig:tracks}), we observe that the $z_5$ latent dimension is effectively a MS/GB classifier: $z_5\approx0.75$ acts as an analogous boundary, above and below which the \emph{s}VAE clusters MS and GB stars, respectively (dashed green line in the right panel of Fig \ref{fig:tracks}).

 Second, we produce MS and GB tracks in $T_{\rm eff}-\log g$ (Kiel) space, at solar-metallicity.
 We use the Kiel relations which ZGR23, and subsequently LB23, adopted.
 For MS stars:

 and for giants:

 With Eqs. \eqref{eqn:dwarf} and \eqref{eqn:rgb}, we bin and subsequently average XP spectra according to their APOGEE labels along the MS and GB relations in Kiel space to create tracks, shown in the left panel of Figure \ref{fig:tracks}.
 We then project these spectra into our \emph{s}VAE latent space, and average again to produce analogous tracks--\emph{not as a function of stellar labels, but as a function of latent variables}, shown in the right panel of Figure \ref{fig:tracks}.
 Here, we only present latent tracks in two of the most Kiel informative latent dimensions (for tracks across the full latent space, see Figure \ref{fig:full_latent_tracks} in Appendix \ref{app:full_latent}).
 We observe that $z_4$ and $z_5$ function as pseudo-Kiel space, with both the MS and GB tracks exhibiting well-behaved, ordered trajectories through the latent space.
+That being said, it is apparent that the GB track is slightly more stochastic than the MS track.
+We speculate that this is could arise from dust extinction which impacts the optical XP spectra, but not the APOGEE stellar labels derived from near-infrared spectroscopy.
 We conclude that our \emph{s}VAE learns the $T_{\rm eff}-\log g$ relation, despite the fact that the model has never ‘seen’ these stellar labels.

+Additionally, in Figure \ref{fig:phys_spectra} we present model reconstructed XP spectra in wavelength space for stars randomly drawn from within each bin used to define the MS and GB tracks presented in Figure \ref{fig:tracks}.
+The percent difference for our reconstructions relative to observations are predominantly at the percent level, apart from the bluest wavelengths where reconstructions deteriorate somewhat (for an in-depth discussion on model reconstruction errors, see Section \ref{res:perf}).